megaannum/forms/tutorial/forms/Tutorial.md

 ## Button

 A Button is an interactive Glyph.
 A Button can have an Action Object associated with it or a command String.
-When it is selected (&ltCR>, &ltSpace> or &ltRightMouse>), if the Button has an  Action, that Action executes.
+When it is selected (&lt;CR>, &lt;Space> or &lt;RightMouse>), if the Button has an  Action, that Action executes.
 If the Button has a command, the Button creates an Event of type "Command" with an additional entry of key "command" and value the Button's command String and places the Command Event at the front of the input queue.